SELinuxProject/selinux-notebook/src/vm_support.md

 # SELinux Virtual Machine Support

-SELinux support is available in the KVM/QEMU and Xen virtual machine (VM) technologies<a href="#fnv1" class="footnote-ref" id="fnvms1"><strong><sup>1</sup></strong></a>
-(that are discussed in the sections that follow, however the package documentation should be read for how these products actually work and how they are configured.
+SELinux support is available in the KVM/QEMU and Xen virtual machine (VM) technologies[^fn_vms_1] that are discussed in the sections that follow, however the package documentation should be read for how these products actually work and how they are configured.

 Currently the main SELinux support for virtualisation is via *libvirt* that is an open-source virtualisation API used to dynamically load guest